Future-Power-Networks/Simplus-Grid-Tool/README.md

 Copyright 2020, Simplex, Ltd.

-Notes: For using the toolbox, please run "MainCustormer"
+Notes: For using the toolbox, please run "Main_Custormer"